phetsims/models-of-the-hydrogen-atom/doc/model.md

 * n transitions have varying transition strengths.
 (See `TRANSITION_STRENGTHS` in [SchrodingerQuantumNumbers.ts](https://github.com/phetsims/models-of-the-hydrogen-atom/blob/main/js/common/model/SchrodingerQuantumNumbers.ts).)
 * Valid l and m transitions have equal probability.

+Also note that `l` will never be greater than 2 in this simulation.
+All transitions for `n` > 2 to a higher state require IR photons, and the light source emits only UV and visible photons.

 ## Transition Wavelengths

 Transition wavelengths are shown in the "Transitions" dialog, opened by checking the "Transitions" checkbox.